everpix/Everpix-Intelligence/README.md

 * **[Public Feedback](Public Feedback):** Press articles covering Everpix and user reviews on App Stores
 * **[Timeline & Numbers.md](Timeline & Numbers.md):** Everpix product timeline and numbers

-To ensure reusability, data is formatted as [CSV files](https://en.wikipedia.org/wiki/Comma-separated_values) (using UTF-8 text encoding) and with the first row being the column names.

 These metrics were "frozen" as of November 6th, 2013 (the day following the announcement of Everpix's shutdown) and represent more than 90% of all available Everpix metrics.
 Only metrics covered by NDAs with partners or metrics exposing identifiable Everpix users information have been omitted.

+*To ensure reusability, metrics are formatted as [CSV files](https://en.wikipedia.org/wiki/Comma-separated_values) (using UTF-8 text encoding) and with the first row being the column names.*